Stability of a DC Microgrid with a Nonlinear Nested Control Framework: The Fast Communication Scenario: System Steady State and Stability Assessment

-Let $\tilde y$ be the error between the actual fast dynamics, $\tilde{\zeta}$, and the quasi-steady states $h(\tilde x)$; i.e., $\tilde y=\tilde{\zeta}-h(\tilde x)$ where $h(\tilde x)=K_2 \Lambda \tilde{ I}^\mathcal{G}$.
-The system in \eqref{reduced_complete} may then be expressed as a \emph{singular perturbation problem} partitioned into the \emph{reduced} system \eqref{reduced} and the \emph{boundary-layer} system \eqref{boundary}, divided under the stretched time-scale $\mathbf{t}=(t/\varepsilon)$ where $t$ is the time when $\varepsilon\approx0$.
-The slow dynamics will then instantaneously achieve a quasi-steady state such that $y\approx0$ in the reduced system.
-Subsequently, the slow states entering the boundary layer system are considered constants.
+Under the stretched time-scale $\mathbf{t}=(t/\varepsilon)$--where $t$ is the time when $\varepsilon \approx 0$--the two time-separated systems in \eqref{slow/Fast_time_sep} can be written as the \emph{singular perturbation problem} in \eqref{SP_Compact_Inc}, divided into the reduced system \eqref{RS_compact_inc} and the boundary layer system \eqref{BL_compact_inc}.
+Under this stretched time-scale the slow dynamics instantaneously attains a quasi–steady state as the fast dynamics are considered instantaneously fast, implying that $\tilde y\approx 0$ in the reduced system.
+Furthermore, if \emph{Assumption}~\ref{ass:frozen} holds, the slow states entering the boundary layer are considered frozen variables, causing $\tilde x=0$ and $\bar y=0$, such that $\mathrm{H}(\tilde x)=0$ in the boundary layer system \eqref{BL_compact_inc}. \end{proof}